chnwentao/LeetCode/README.md

 return [`1,6],[8,10],[15,18]`.

 ### [57.
 Insert Interval](./057.-Insert-Interval/) (java)
-Given a set of non-overlapping intervals, insert a new interval into the intervals (merge if necessary).
+Given a set of non-overlapping intervals, insert a new interval into the intervals (merge if necessary)H.
 You may assume that the intervals were initially sorted according to their start times.

 ### [65.
 Valid Number](./065.-Valid-Number/) (java)